Welcome to Bermuda!

 Bermuda Parishes and districts

 Bermuda has a high-cost economy.
-The World Bank rates it as # 1 in the world in GNI - Gross National Income.
-Most of its money comes from being an International Business center or offshore jurisdiction - some would say tax haven for corporate entities (not for their employees).
+The World Bank rates it as # 5 in the world in GNI - Gross National Income..
+Most of its money comes from being an International Business center or offshore jurisdiction - some would say tax haven - for corporate entities (not for their employees).
 It is also a long-established tourism resort.
 It has no natural resources of its own in its 21 square miles, no oil, no gas, no heavy industry.
 It is one of the most isolated yet highly populated places anywhere in the world and one of the most regulated, with controls on what non-nationals cannot do that no other jurisdiction in the world imposes.
 Lack of citizenship to newcomers except after 10 years of continuous and living-together marriage to a Bermudian, lack of citizenship to children of non-nationals, plus their consequences of inability to vote, inability to buy property except in certain circumstances only, are merely some of them.
 All these mean that for most non-Bermudians including all from Britain who come to Bermuda to work in jobs Bermudians cannot or will not do or want, there can be little chance of staying beyond their Work Permit term, with no security of tenure, no prospects of citizenship, no opportunity to buy a house or condominium at the same price levels as Bermudians.
 But for their international business employers, it is a different story.
 Many were either incorporated in Bermuda or have moved their corporate headquarters to Bermuda, for international tax reasons.
 Why?
 Because Bermuda levies no taxes on their world business activities.
 So far, Bermuda offers them far more in assets than in liabilities.
-It pays them to come here, for as long as Bermuda's advantages as an offshore jurisdiction outweigh those of competing jurisdictions.
-It continues to do so for the international corporate entities, but not to their non-Bermudian employees for the reasons given above.
-Plus, it it is not true to say Bermuda has no taxes.
-It has no capital gains tax, true, but the other direct and indirect taxes it levies on managements, their staff, business visitors and tourists are many and they can be so very heavy that overall Bermuda's cost of living is one of the highest in the world, if not the highest, nearly three times more than in the UK and nearly four times more than in the USA.
-They include a direct income tax, in the form of a Payroll tax, payable by employers and employees.
-It is based on what is earned from employment.
-From April 1, 2011 it is 14% with employers paying some and employees paying the balance.
-Bermuda Government Customs Duties averaging 35% of wholesale costs, translating into 100% or more at retail level, and Bermuda Government Annual License Fees on automobiles averaging $590 per auto.
+They will stay for for as long as they continue to have Bermuda's advantages as an offshore jurisdiction with advantages outweighing disadvantages.
+It is not true to say Bermuda has no taxes.
+It has no capital gains tax but the other direct and indirect taxes it levies on managements, their staff, business visitors and tourists are many and they can be so very heavy that overall Bermuda's cost of living is the highest in the world, nearly three times more than in the UK and nearly four times more than in the USA.
+They include a direct and hefty employment-related income tax payable by employers and employees but disguised as a Payroll tax.
+Bermuda Government Customs Duties averaging 36% of wholesale costs, translating into 100% or more at retail level, and annual Bermuda Government vehicle license Fees on automobiles averaging $700 per auto.
 These are merely a few examples of why Bermuda has an appreciably higher cost of living than direct taxed and indirect taxed jurisdictions.

 Annual Economic Activity Survey